 This course is an initiative of the IUGA Imaging SIG.

-The Course Director is Prof. Hans Peter Dietz of Sydney, Australia.
+The founder of this course is Prof. Hans Peter Dietz of Sydney, Australia.

 The IUGA Pelvic Floor Imaging Online Course is sponsored by the International Urogynecological Association (IUGA) for educational purposes only.
 The material presented is not intended to represent the only or the best method appropriate.
 Participants enrolling in this course do so with full knowledge that they waive any claim they may have against the IUGA for reliance on information presented during these activities.
 The IUGA does not guarantee, warrant or endorse any commercial products or services.